 What is Diocesan Council?

-Diocesan Council is a decision-making body of the Diocese of Maine that is comprised of two elected members from each of the eight diocesan Areas.
+Diocesan Council is a decision-making body of the Diocese of Maine that is comprised of two elected members from each of the diocesan Areas*.
 The Bishop, who presides, is also a voting member.
 The Bishop may also appoint up to four at-large members to help make it a more respresentative body.
-The Chairs of the four diocesan commissions also serve on Council - and if there are commission co-chairs - they exercise one vote, though if present both have seat and voice.
 The Chair of the Diocesan Council Finance Committee is also a full member.
-Currently there are 25 members: 16 members represent Areas, five are commission chairs, two are at-large members, one is the chair of the Finance Committee and, finally, the Bishop.

 What does it do and how often does it do it?

 Since the most representative expression of the Diocese of Maine meets only once a year at Diocesan Convention to make decisions about elected offices, the annual budget and resolutions, Diocesan Council serves as "the convention between conventions."
 It generally meets four times a year.
 At its September meeting, the Council considers and approves a draft budget for the upcoming year for Convention to consider in October.
 It may also form task force and study groups to do the work of the Diocese.
 It makes mid-year budget adjustments, and evaluates proposals for new ministry initiatives.

 September 17, 2022